ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_navigator_plugin.rst

 Our example plugin class ``nav2_bt_navigator::NavigateToPoseNavigator`` inherits from the base class ``nav2_core::BehaviorTreeNavigator``.
 The base class provides a set of virtual methods to implement a navigator plugin.
 These methods are called at runtime by the BT Navigator server or as a response to ROS 2 actions to process a navigation request.

 Note that this class has itself a base class of ``NavigatorBase``.
 This class is to provide a non-templated base-class for use in loading the plugins into vectors for storage and calls for basic state transition in the lifecycle node.
-Its members (e.g. ``on_XYZ``) are implemented for you in ``BehaviorTreeNavigator`` and marked as ``final`` so they are not possible to be overrided by the user.
+Its members (e.g. ``on_XYZ``) are implemented for you in ``BehaviorTreeNavigator`` and marked as ``final`` so they are not possible to be overridden by the user.
 The API that you will be implementing for your navigator are the virtual methods within ``BehaviorTreeNavigator``, not ``NavigatorBase``.
 These ``on_XYZ`` APIs are implemented in necessary functions in ``BehaviorTreeNavigator`` to handle boilerplate logic regarding the behavior tree and action server to minimize code duplication across the navigator implementations (e.g. ``on_configure`` will create the action server, register callbacks, populate the blackboard with some necessary basic information, and then call a user-defined ``configure`` function for any additional user-specific needs).

 The list of methods, their descriptions, and necessity are presented in the table below: